Producing Virtual Training Certificate

 - Work Group Activity

 - Practice producing an existing piece of content.

 "Great tips to keep virtual training exciting and keep participants engaged throughout a session."

 I chose ATD for my professional development course this quarter, because I really wanted a credible course with quality information.

 "ATD has always presented great learning opportunities.
 This course will benefit not only me but the organization I work for."

 Things to Know

-Participation in all originally scheduled days of the program is mandatory in order to receive the certificate of completion and CEUs.
+For full-day face-to-face and live online programs, participation in all originally scheduled days of the program, including both face-to-face and live online formats, is mandatory in order to receive the certificate of completion and CEUs.
 Participants who miss more than two hours of the entire program will not be eligible to receive the certificate.
 Participants who fulfill the attendance requirement will receive a certificate at the end of the program.